poliez/tivoli-graph-visualizer/.junie/guidelines.md

 * **Readability First**: Write code that is easy for other humans to understand.
 Code is read far more often than it is written.
 * **Consistency**: Follow the existing patterns and conventions in the codebase.
 If you introduce a new pattern, document the reasoning.
 * **KISS (Keep It Simple, Stupid)**: Avoid over-engineering.
 Choose the simplest solution that effectively solves the problem.
+* **Never commit commented-out code**: If code is no longer needed, remove it.
+Use version control to retrieve it if necessary.
+* **Never commit code that is not tested**: Ensure all new code is covered by tests before committing.

 ### TypeScript
 * **Avoid `any`**: Using `any` defeats the purpose of TypeScript.
 Use it only as an absolute last resort and add a `// eslint-disable-next-line @typescript-eslint/no-explicit-any` comment explaining why it was necessary.
 Prefer `unknown` for type-safe unknowns.